-If you want more formatting control over question wording you can insert HTML anywhere on any question item by specifying an HTML file or URL in the BackGround field for the item.
+If you want more formatting control over question wording you can insert HTML anywhere on any question item by specifying an HTML file or URL in the BackGround (3) field for the item.
 This way you can create whatever you like and present it in place of (or in addition to) the usual instruction text.
 Note that you must specify the area in the which the HTML should appear or it may hide other parts of the question item.
-See BackGround (42) for details on how to do this.